 In classical types $H = \mathfrak{S}_2\ldots\mathfrak{S}_2$ (with $r$ factors) is the subgroup of $\bar{A}(\0)$ defined by Lusztig.
 There are positive integers $k_1, k_2, \dots, k_r$ so that the isomorphism in the Main Theorem is to

-with each copy of $\mathfrak{S}_2$ acting diagonally on the respective term in the product The proof comes down, as in the $\mathfrak{S}_2$ case above in the exceptional groups, to the observation that the intersection of the Slodowy slice with the special orbit is equal to the product of the closures of the minimal orbits in $\mathfrak{sp}_{2k_i}$ for $i =1, \dots, r$.
+with each copy of $\mathfrak{S}_2$ acting diagonally on the respective term in the product.
+The proof comes down, as in the $\mathfrak{S}_2$ case above in the exceptional groups, to the observation that the intersection of the Slodowy slice with the special orbit is equal to the product of the closures of the minimal orbits in $\mathfrak{sp}_{2k_i}$ for $i =1, \dots, r$.
 Note that we misstated the result in the classical types in \cite[Thm.
 1.3]{FJLS}.

-As a direct consequence of the Main Theorem, we obtain normality of special pieces in the exceptional types as a consequence of unibranchness, an important subconjecture of Lusztig's special pieces conjecture (as observed in \cite[Conj.
+As a direct consequence of the Main Theorem, we obtain, as a consequence of unibranchness, normality of special pieces in the exceptional types.
+This is an important subconjecture of Lusztig's special pieces conjecture (as observed in \cite[Conj.
 1.2]{Achar-Sage}).
 Similarly (assuming unibranchness), we also obtain a new `geometric' proof of rational smoothness in exceptional types.
 On the other hand, we need to use that the special pieces are normal in our proof of the Main Theorem in classical types.

 \begin{corollary} Every special piece in the exceptional types is rationally smooth and normal. \end{corollary}